 - functioning growth plates

-A few observations make the difference clearer:
+A few observations make the distinction clearer:

 Nutrition, Calories, and Height Development